Updated: Nov 1, 2022

 Best locations in your home for a Lifestyle Newborn Photoshoot

-What style of shot can we expect during a Lifestyle Newborn Photoshoot?
+What kind of shots to expect during a Lifestyle Newborn Photoshoot

 I'm worried my baby won't settle during the Newborn Photo Session

 Will you photograph me breastfeeding during a Lifestyle Newborn Photoshoot?